-Within this procedure is a table informing the user what tests should be performed on a particular material; the sample size; rate and frequency of sampling; responsibility for sampling, testing, collecting certification, or visually inspecting the material; and special instructions or information.
+Within this procedure is a table informing the user of the tests that should be performed on a particular material; the sample size; rate and frequency of sampling; responsibility for sampling, testing, collecting certification, or visually inspecting the material; and special instructions or information.

-Various materials are listed in the MT 601 Table.
-The basis of acceptance for these materials may vary depending on the specifications, procedures or circumstances relating to these materials.
+Numerous materials are listed in the MT 601 Table.
+The basis of acceptance for these materials may vary depending on the specifications, procedures, or circumstances relating to these materials.

-The MT 601 Table is divided into material categories, such as Aggregate, Aggregate Surfacing, etc. The user is able to click on a category to expose a table containing materials that fall within that category.
-Also included on each page is a link to MDT Specifications.
+The MT 601 Table is divided into material categories such as Aggregate, Aggregate Surfacing, Concrete, etc. The user is able to click on a category in the bookmark panel to advance to the table containing materials that fall within that category.
+Also included on each page is a link to MDT Special Provision, Standard Specifications, and Detailed Drawings.
 MT 601 Table contains:

-- Name of the material. - The material code that corresponds to SiteManager. - Tests that are routinely performed on materials for project acceptance.
+- Name of the material. - The material code corresponds to the material code in AASHTOWare. - Tests that are routinely performed on materials for project acceptance.
 When possible, tests are hyperlinked to their procedure. - Sample size required to perform the testing. - Rate and frequency samples are to be collected. - Responsible party for witnessing/collecting samples, collecting certifications, visually inspecting material and/or testing material. - Notes containing special instructions or information.